haydeeartaza/RareCNVsAnalysis/README.md

     $ conda activate snakemake
     $ snakemake --sdm conda --conda-create-envs-only -s association-pipeline/snakefiles/association.snake
     $ snakemake --sdm conda --core 1 -s association-pipeline/snakefiles/association.snake ```
-> [!CAUTION]
+> [!TIP]
-> -This test only shows the pipeline execution.
+> This test only shows the pipeline execution.
 As the input sample size is small  (12 samples) pipeline can not obtain meaninful results.

-> -If any part of the code is changed the pipeline should be run again and it is also recomendable to remove the output directories for generate results from scrath.
+> If any part of the code is changed the pipeline should be run again and it is also recomendable to remove the output directories for generate results from scrath.

-> -Frequency (high_freq) and controls reference (random_controls) values should be modified according the study requeriments and the number of reference controls as well.
+> Frequency (high_freq) and controls reference (random_controls) values should be modified according the study requeriments and the number of reference controls as well.
 See [Rare copy number variation in autoimmune Addison's disease (doi:10.3389/fimmu.2024.1374499)](https://www.frontiersin.org/journals/immunology/articles/10.3389/fimmu.2024.1374499/abstract)

 ![Output directroies](manual/images/pipeline_output_dirs.png)